June 21–27, 2020

 Down deep you're an artist.
 You've been busy building lesson plans, grading projects, managing classrooms, meeting state guidelines, and nurturing young imaginations—and now it's time to tend to your own creative desires.
-The application period for the 2020 program will open in October 2019.
 Applications will be accepted through May 1, 2020.

 Educator-artists from a broad range of disciplines live, work, and collaborate to push the boundaries of their practices.
 Faculty art and design mentors guide resident artists through critiques, offer challenges, make presentations, provide demonstrations, and engage in one-on-one sessions.
 A public exhibition culminates the experience.

 Space is limited.
 The following selection criteria will be taken into consideration:

 - Full-time status at a public or private K–12 school